 A Variety of Scales Can Work With Your POS System

-Scales have the potential to save your business time and money.
+A scale is a point of sale hardware that has the potential to save your business time and money.
 When your scale and POS system communicate seamlessly, you’ll avoid mistakes.
 There are several different varieties of scales, however, an understanding of the differences is key in determining which one you need with your system.

 What types of scales are there?

 There are three primary types of scales used with point of sale systems: barcode printing scales, in-counter scanner scales, and standard standalone scales.

 What are the differences between each scale?

 Barcode Printing Scales: These scales are the ones you see in the meat department at your local grocery store.
 Product is placed on the scale, weighed, and the scale prints a barcoded label that identifies the item being sold and its price based on the weight.
 Barcode printing scales are great for meat markets, seafood markets, delis, cheese shops, and any business selling product by the pound to be packaged and wrapped by a clerk.

 In-counter Scanner Scales: These are the scales at the checkout register of your local grocery store.
 The most noticeable feature of this scale is its ability to scan barcodes.
 Scanner scales use bi-optic technology to scan barcodes, which means the scanners contain both a vertical and horizontal scanning surface.
 This design maximizes efficiency and allows clerks to draw a product across the scanner scale at almost any angle to read the barcode.
 Then, on the same scanning surface, the product can be weighed and priced.
 Think of produce sold by weight at your grocery store.
 Although expensive, these scales are absolutely necessary for high-volume retailers.